 Filoli is a historic site of the National Trust for Historic Preservation and is dedicated to the preservation, interpretation, and stewardship of the cultural traditions and natural history of this country estate for public education and enjoyment.

 Filoli’s group rates, Tours, and Facility Rental offerings have recently changed.
 Please consult these links for exciting new ways to experience Filoli.

 House & Garden Tours

-Guided by Filoli volunteer docents, these tours last approximately two hours.
-An hour is spent in the House and an hour is spent in the Garden.
+Guided by Filoli volunteer docents, these tours last approximately one hour.
 The walking is at a casual pace as the docents talk about each area.
-Tour times are Tuesday through Saturday at 10:30 am and 1:00 pm.
+Tour times vary.

 Important Things to Know Before Your Visit